FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training: : Model Design

 \subsection{Backbone Structure}

-Due to limitations in computational resources, we restrict the scale of our foundation model to $\sim$7B rather than using larger models such as Tele-FLM-52B \cite{teleflm}.
-Since our goal is to support both English and Chinese, we also exclude English-only model families such as Llama \cite{llama3} and Mistral \cite{mistral}.
-Accordingly, we adopt a 7B-parameter autoregressive LLM as the backbone, initialized from the language model component of Qwen-2.5-VL \cite{qwen2.5vl}\footnote{We select Qwen-2.5-VL instead of a unimodal LLM to retain visual understanding capability for program management purposes.}.
+Due to limitations in computational resources, we restrict the scale of our foundation model to $\sim$7B rather than using larger models such as Qwen-72B \citep{qwen3} and Tele-FLM-52B \citep{teleflm}.
+Since our goal is to support both English and Chinese, we also exclude English-only model families such as Llama \citep{llama3}.
+We opt to adopt a 7B-parameter autoregressive LLM as the backbone, initialized from the language model component of Qwen-2.5-VL \citep{qwen2.5vl}\footnote{We choose to use Qwen-2.5-VL to retain visual capability for program management purposes.}.

-We follow the RQ-Transformer architecture \cite{uniaudio, hierarchical} employed by Moshi \cite{moshi} for streaming audio processing.
+We follow the RQ-Transformer architecture \citep{uniaudio, hierarchical} employed by Moshi \citep{moshi} for streaming audio processing.
 This choice ensures better comparability, and we believe that in LLM-driven research, meaningful gains can stem directly from innovations in data organization, alignment strategies, and training paradigms, even when the core architecture is kept intact.
 Audio waveforms are discretized at 12.5 frames per second, with 8 audio tokens per frame.
-In each time step of the backbone model, a \textit{depth} transformer \cite{moshi,uniaudio,hierarchical} takes the last-layer hidden states from the backbone model as input, and generates 8 audio tokens (1 semantic tokens followed by 7 acoustic tokens) in a locally autoregressive manner.
-Streaming Mimi encoders and decoders \footnote{\url{https://huggingface.co/kyutai/mimi}} serve as bridges between tokens and waveforms.
+In each time step (1 frame), a \textit{depth} transformer \citep{moshi,uniaudio,hierarchical} takes the last-layer hidden states from the backbone model as input, and generates 8 audio tokens (1 semantic tokens followed by 7 acoustic tokens) in a locally autoregressive manner.
+Streaming Mimi encoder and decoder \footnote{\url{https://huggingface.co/kyutai/mimi}} serve as bridges between tokens and waveforms.

-Formally, with $e$ denoting embeddings of textual or audio tokens, the backbone model $F$ is defined as:
+With $e$ denoting the embeddings of textual or audio tokens, the backbone model $F$ is defined as:

-We observe that the hidden state $h_t$ is sufficiently informative for textual, semantic, and acoustic generation.
-As a result, the depth Transformer can depend solely on the local $h_t$, without the need to re-aggregate $O(N^2)$ contextual information as required in the ``talker''-like architectures employed in other related work~\cite{qwen-omni}.
+We observe in experiments that the hidden state $h_t$ is sufficiently informative for textual, semantic, and acoustic generation.
+As a result, the depth Transformer can depend solely on the local $h_t$, without the need to re-aggregate $O(N^2)$ contextual information as required in the ``talker-like'' architectures employed in other related work like Qwen2.5-omni~\citep{qwen-omni}.